 Employment Protections and Unemployment Assistance Read More

-On March 19, 2020, the State Legislature passed an emergency bill to enact paid sick leave for New Yorkers facing quarantine due to exposure to the virus, and waiving the 7-day waiting period for unemployment insurance.
+Coronavirus Emergency Paid Sick Leave Bill (State) - On March 19, 2020, the State Legislature passed an emergency bill to enact paid sick leave for New Yorkers facing quarantine due to exposure to the virus, and waiving the 7-day waiting period for unemployment insurance.
 Effective immediately, employees in New York subjected to mandatory or precautionary orders of quarantine or isolation are eligible for some form of paid leave.
-Sick leave for COVID-19 will not be charged against existing accrued sick leave.
+Sick leave for coronavirus will not be charged against existing accrued sick leave.

 Who does this apply to?

 - Employers with 10 or fewer workers - unpaid sick leave until the termination of the emergency order.